CDDLeiden/QSPRpred/docs-dev/_sources/cli_usage.rst.txt

 A simple command-line workflow to prepare your dataset and train QSPR models is given below (see :ref:`CLI Example`).

-If you want more control over the inputs and outputs or want to customize QSPRpred for your purpose, you can also use the Python API directly (see `source code <https://github.com/CDDLeiden/QSPRpred/tree/main/tutorials>`_).
+If you want more control over the inputs and outputs or want to customize QSPRpred for your purpose, you can also use the Python API directly (see `tutorials <https://github.com/CDDLeiden/QSPRpred/tree/main/tutorials>`_).
-Here you can find a tutorial with a Jupyter notebook illustrating some common use cases in the project source code.
-Make sure to download the tutorial folder to follow the examples in this CLI tutorial.

 CLI Example
 ***********